 Though broccoli was known throughout the colonies, it wasn’t widely available in America till the 1920’s when Italian immigrants began to cultivate it in California.

 This is all great information, but how does one turn these “little branches” into a delicious side dish?
-I must admit that broccoli has never been one of my favorite veggies.
-I’ve always eaten it because I know it’s good for me, but I never really enjoyed it– that is, until a family friend introduced me to this Crunchy Sweet Broccoli Craisin Salad.
+Enter my Crunchy Sweet Broccoli Craisin Salad.

-Wow!
-This salad is tasty.
-So tasty, in fact, that you’ll forget how good it is for you.
 You only need to lightly steam the broccoli, which means it keeps most of its nutrients.
 Sunflower seeds add a delicious crunch and a healthy dose of Vitamin E to the mix.
-Craisins provide a burst of tart sweetness and color; regular raisins can be subbed if you’ve got them on hand.
-The dressing isn’t the lightest thing in the world, but you don’t need much and it’s really tasty.
-Overall, the health benefits and flavor of this salad make it a winner in my book.
+Craisins provide a burst of tart sweetness and color; regular raisins can be substituted if you’ve got them on hand.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.